Straightening & Anti-Frizz Smoothing Keratin hairsalon treatments differences.

-Keratin (/ˈkɛrətɪn/) is a protein known as scleroproteins. α-Keratin.
-Found in vertebrates; it is the primary structural material making up feathers, scales, calluses, horns, hooves, claws, and the outer layer of skin among vertebrates, as well as human skin, nails, and hair.
+Keratin (/ˈkɛrətɪn/) is a protein known as scleroproteins. α-Keratin, Found in vertebrates, is the primary structural material making up feathers, scales, calluses, horns, hooves, claws, and the outer layer of skin among vertebrates, As well as human skin, nails, and hair.
 Indeed, hair is 95% made of Keratin.
 Keratin protects cells from damage or stress and is exceptionally insoluble in water and organic solvents.
-Keratin molecules assemble into bundles to form rigid filaments and form strong unmineralised epidermal appendages in reptiles, birds, amphibians, and mammals.
-Keratin has two types: the primitive, softer (lower in sulfur) forms found in all vertebrates and more challenging (high in sulfur), derived forms found only among reptiles and birds.
+Keratin molecules assemble into bundles to form rigid filaments and strong, unmineralised epidermal appendages in reptiles, birds, amphibians, and mammals.
+Keratin has two types: the primitive, softer (lower in sulfur) forms found in all vertebrates and the more challenging (high in sulfur), derived forms found only among reptiles and birds.
 Keratin resists digestion, which is why cats regurgitate hairballs.

-Yeah, dead, but they make a soft material, which seems alive and is still very malleable.
+Yeah, they are dead, but they make a soft material that seems alive and is still very malleable.

 An undisturbed and well-balanced keratine allows hair flakes to be evenly organised as a smooth surface, enabling light to reflect efficiently and giving hair its radiance aspect.
 On the other hand, when the flakes are disconnected, the hair will appear dull and tired.

-Keratin is marvellous and has many different characteristics, some of them very useful for us, including our beauty.
+Keratin is marvellous and has many characteristics, some very useful for us, including our beauty.
 The Keratin (raw, or more often hydrolysed) is used in cosmetic products for nourishing, restructuring, repairing, moisturising, smoothening and tonic hair fibres.

-Conclusively, what Keratin can do, in many circumstances, is the release of its amino acids, which will then be helpful to nurture the cutaneous tissue and aid to repair it.
+Conclusively, what Keratin can do, in many circumstances, is the release of its amino acids, which will then be helpful to nurture the cutaneous tissue and aid in repairing it.

-The cosmetic industry makes more and more often keratin design products, especially for nail care and hair care, formulated with Keratin brought from external sources.
+The cosmetic industry is increasingly making keratin-design products, especially nail and hair care, formulated with Keratin from external sources.
 Nevertheless, does this exogenous Keratin ( coming from the outside) carry the same benefits as those given by our Keratin?

 Animal Keratin

 Sometimes, labels state that as “Natural”.
-Meant as: usually extracted from the horns and hooves of animals killed in slaughter-houses, more often now, from the feathers of poultry.
+Meant as: usually extracted from the horns and hooves of animals killed in slaughter-houses, more often now, from poultry feathers.

 This kind of Keratin is not found in organic-labelled cosmetics, as animal extracts are banned in such products.